Find answers to questions about RECOVER Clinical Trials

 • Participants in an active study intervention group are given a possible treatment that may help improve Long COVID symptoms.

-• Participants in a control group are given an appropriate control, which is what researchers use as a point of comparison to learn how different study interventions affect participants’ health.
-The appropriate control may include a placebo, which looks like the study intervention but should have no effect.
+• Participants in a control group are given an appropriate control.
+An appropriate control may include a placebo or comparator that looks like the study intervention but has no treatment value.

 Participants will be asked to give blood, stool (poop), and nasal swab samples.
 The study team will review the clinical trial schedule and activities with potential participants so they know what to expect and they can decide if they want to enroll or not.